Sarjekot fort

-Sarjekot Fort (सर्जेकोट)is an old military fortification in India. it is situated very close to the Malvan..It is located in the Arabian Sea close to the Malvan town in Sindhudurg District of Maharashtra state.
+Sarjekot Fort (सर्जेकोट)is an old military fortification in India. it is situated very close to the Malvan.
+It is located in the Arabian Sea close to the Malvan town in Sindhudurg District of Maharashtra state.

 History

 The history is similar to the Kolaba fort.
 This fort was built on the rocks to secure the strategic position.

 Major features

 This fort is 26mtX27mt in dimension.
 There are five bastions and stone wall encircling the fort.. the entrance is facing the Kolaba fort.
 There is a well inside the fort.

 How to reach

-This fort is close to the kulaba fort.
+This fort is close to the Kolaba fort.